artempohribnyi/case_study_cyclistic/Solution.md

 ```
 ![image](https://github.com/artempohribnyi/case_study_cyclistic/assets/113499718/636baf13-cdd8-4b20-9bb0-37cab0e89e9f)

 The total number of observations is 5133286.
 It's 24,22%.
-Have to investigate if there are any patterns.
+Have to investigate if there are any patterns there.

 Questions are:
 * Which columns have *nuul* values?
-* Do we need all that data for the current business task, or can we drop it?
+* Do we need all that data to answer business question, or can we drop it?
 * What causes *null* in the data set?

 ```